tscircuit/docs/docs/guides/programmatically-building-circuits.md

 ```

 This will output a long [Circuit JSON](https://github.com/tscircuit/circuit-json) array that you can convert into many
-other formats or display directly inside a [<CircuitJsonPreview />](./displaying-circuit-json-on-a-webpage.mdx) component.
+other formats or display directly inside a [CircuitJsonPreview](./displaying-circuit-json-on-a-webpage.mdx) component.

 ## Evaluating Typescript Circuits